Clubs and Activities

 Leadership Ambassadors Tiffanie Smith The Student Leadership program members work to implement and continue a program to address a school, community, or student body need.

-National Honor Society Tina Dellapenta The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
+National Honor Society Scott Krause The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
 More than just an honor roll, NHS serves to recognize those students who have demonstrated excellence in the areas of scholarship, service, leadership, and character.
 These characteristics have been associated with membership in the organization since its beginning in 1921.

 National Technical Honor Society Tiffanie Smith Recognizes student achievement in Career and Technical Education.